O2 Czech Republic, Vodafone, Nordic and PODA win Czech 3.7 GHz frequencies

-* Q2 REVENUE EUR 10.9 MILLION VERSUS EUR 19.2 MILLION YEAR AGO Source text for Eikon: Further company coverage: (Gdynia Newsroom)

-PRAGUE, July 11 Two existing and two new operators won parts of 3.7 Gigahertz frequency spectrum in an auction by the Czech Telecoms Office, the bureau said on Tuesday.
+PRAGUE, July 11 (Reuters) - Two existing and two new operators won parts of 3.7 Gigahertz frequency spectrum in an auction by the Czech Telecoms Office, the bureau said on Tuesday.

 Frequency blocks for high-speed wireless data networks and future building of fifth-generation networks will be allocated to current players O2 Czech Republic, Vodafone Czech Republic and new entrants Nordic Telecom 5G a.s. and PODA a.s., the CTU said.